caglarop/caglarop/README.md

-# 💻 Who am I?

-I'm a full stack developer with over 10 years of experience, who has mastered the art of creating unique and efficient solutions.
-With a strong focus on TypeScript and Next.js, I've built web applications that stand out from the crowd.

-## 🎮 Gaming Experience

-My love for coding started with developing mods and plugins for games such as Counter Strike, Minecraft, GTA San Andreas and GTA 5.
+# 👋 Greetings!
+I'm Candan

+Welcome to my GitHub profile.

+I'm a dedicated and skilled full stack developer with a passion for crafting exceptional web applications.

 # 🚀 Experience